Free substance use disorder residential treatment program expands to keep up with demand

 “My sponsor is someone that I found there, and she is someone that three years later I share that bond with,” added Fraser.

-Through recovery Fraser said she was able to discover what brought her joy in life, reconnect with music, and find her passion and purpose in life.
-Through recovery Fraser said she was able to find out who she was meant to be, and to then live it.
+Through recovery, Fraser said she was able to discover what brought her joy in life, reconnect with music, and find her passion and purpose in life.
+She said she was able to find out who she was meant to be and to then live it.

 If you or a loved one needs help you can call 211 to be connected to services.